-SUCH was the life and death of Anna Stanley, who, at the early age of sixteen, had attained such a knowledge of her GOD and SAVIOUR, as alone can render a death-bed happy: and her example, as far as may be in their power!
-The circumstances of her life were favourable to piety: but even in situations most opposite to hers, time for reflection and devotion may be found.
+Such was the life and death of Anna Stanley, who, at the early age of sixteen, had attained such a knowledge of her God and Saviour, as alone can render a death-bed happy: and may it be the wish of all my readers to follow her example, as far as may be in their power!
+The circumstances of her life were favourable to piety; but even in situations most opposite to hers, time for reflection and devotion may be found.
 If some of the frivolous employments of life were given up, what a store of comfort might be discovered for a dying hour! and if death were more often made the subject of contemplation, it would, on its arrival, be much less the object of terror.
-Instead of thinking what it closes to us of this world ; let us reflect on the eternal scenes it opens to our view, and ask our hearts what we ourselves have to expect from it?
-If we have fixed our hopes on a right foundation, we may then look forward to our approaching end, as something more than a release from worldly cares: but without a true knowledge of RELIGION, have we not reason to fear it will be but the prelude to much greater. and everlasting sorrows ?
-Then a half and the series, store work and half a shareft.
+Instead of thinking what it closes to us of this world; let us reflect on the eternal scenes it opens to our view, and ask our hearts what we ourselves have to expect from it?
+If we have fixed our hopes on a right foundation, we may then look forward to our approaching end, as something more than a release from worldly cares: but without a true knowledge of Religion, have we not reason to fear it will be but the prelude to much greater and everlasting sorrows?